mathie/mathie.github.io/_posts/2012-04-02-retrieving-bigdecimals-from-a-database-with-anorm-scala.markdown

   a DB and display them on a web page.
 Ah, the joys of learning a new programming language, framework and ecosystem, all at once!
 redirect_from: "/2012/04/02/retrieving-bigdecimals-from-a-database-with-anorm-scala/"
-categories:
-- Geekery
-- Scala
+category: Programming
-tags:
+tags: scala, anorm, bigdecimal, postgresql
-- scala
-- anorm
-- bigdecimal
-- postgresql
 ---
 I spent a wee while yesterday kicking the tyres on the [Play 2.0](http://www.playframework.org/) framework with Scala.
 Aside: I think that concurrency/asynchronous processing